aws-samples/satellite-comms-analytics-aws/link-budget-agent/README.md

 ### Interacting with the Agent

    Open the AWS Console and go to Amazon Bedrock.
 Then click `Agents` on the left hand navigation bar.
-   You should see and agent named "LinkBudgetAgent" (or custom name if changed via parameters above).
+   You should see an agent named "LinkBudgetAgent" (or custom name if changed via parameters above).

    Click on the newly created agent and type one of the following user entries in the `Test` pane on the right-side.